All Products

 4. Click Create Table.

-5. Configure the table as shown in the following table and click OK.
+5. Configure the following parameters, then click OK.

 Create a table using SQL

-When a DLF catalog is registered in platforms like EMR Serverless Spark or Realtime Compute for Apache Flink, you can create databases and tables via SQL.
+When a DLF catalog is registered in platforms like EMR Serverless Spark or Realtime Compute for Apache Flink, create databases and tables through SQL.
 Metadata is written directly to DLF.
 For more information, see Engine integration.

 CREATE TABLE iceberg_table (